emrealper/loyalty-management/README.md

 * Docker
 * Docker-Compose

-and methods and tools to manage persistance and transactions like :
+and methods and tools to manage persistance and its transactions like :
 * PostgreSQL
 * Entity Framework Core for `Command operations`
 * Dapper for `Query operations`